bus

 summary

-The Tsugaru Line, which opened as a local line, has had a contrasting history: its southern section was later given the role of a route connecting Honshu and Hokkaido, while its northern section remained a local line until it was decided to close it down following a heavy rain disaster.
+The Tsugaru Line, which opened as a local line, has followed a contrasting history: the southern section was later given the role of a route connecting Honshu and Hokkaido, while the northern section remained a local line but was eventually abandoned following heavy rain disasters.

-However, what's important for the areas along the line isn't to preserve the railway at all costs, but to create an environment in which residents can continue to use public transportation .
+However, what is important for the communities along the line is not to preserve the railway at all costs, butto create a situation where residents can continue to use public transportation in the future.

-The outcome of the efforts of JR East and local governments along the Tsugaru Line, which have begun steps toward maintaining sustainable public transportation, will likely be a focus of attention for other regions across the country that are struggling with the problem of unprofitable local railways.
+The progress made by JR East and the municipalities along the Tsugaru Line toward maintaining sustainable public transportation will undoubtedly be a focus of attention for other regions across the country that are facing the problem of unprofitable local lines.

 Other articles